Image by Cameris Getty Images

-The Olympic Games took place here for at least 1000 years, held every four years until their abolition by Emperor Theodosius I in AD 393.
-Today, the Olympic flame continues to be lit here for the modern Games.
+The Olympic Games took place here every four years for at least 1000 years, until their abolition by Emperor Theodosius I in AD 393.
+The Olympic flame is still lit here for the modern Games.
 Thanks to the destruction ordered by Theodosius II and various subsequent earthquakes, little remains of the magnificent temples and athletic facilities, but enough exists to give you a hint of this World Heritage–listed sanctuary's former glory.
-The ancient site is a signposted five-minute walk from the modern village.
+Ticket includes entry to the remarkable archaeological museum.

-Wandering amid the tree-shaded ruins, you can almost picture the blood and smoke of oxen sacrificed to Zeus and Hera; the sweaty, oiled-up athletes waiting inside the original stadium; the jostling crowds; and the women and slaves watching the proceedings from a nearby hill.
-It's worth remembering that some buildings precede others by centuries; a visit to the archaeological museum beforehand will provide context and help with visualising the ancient buildings.
+Wandering amid the tree-shaded ruins, you can almost picture the blood and smoke of oxen sacrificed to Zeus and Hera, the sweaty, oiled-up athletes waiting inside the original stadium, the jostling crowds, and the women and slaves watching the proceedings from a nearby hill.
+It's worth remembering that some buildings precede others by centuries; a visit to the archaeological museum beforehand or afterwards (as heading into the site before the crowds on opening is something you'll never forget) will provide context and help with visualising the ancient buildings.

 The first ruin encountered is the gymnasium, which dates from the 2nd century BC.
 South of here are the columns of the partly restored palaestra (wrestling school), where contestants practised and trained.
 The next building was the theokoleon (priests’ house).
 Behind it is Pheidias’ workshop, where the gargantuan ivory-and-gold Statue of Zeus, one of the Seven Wonders of the Ancient World, was sculpted.
 The workshop was identified by archaeologists after the discovery of tools and moulds.
 Beyond the theokoleon is the leonidaion, an elaborate structure that accommodated dignitaries.